ShohruhShokulov/Software-Engineering-ISE4133-Mid-Term-Project/README.md

-I'll update the README.md to reflect the new Streamlit-based web interface.
-Here's the updated version:

 # Smart Travel Assistant 🌎

 A comprehensive web-based travel planning application built with Streamlit that combines route planning, natural language processing, voice navigation guidance, and real-time information services to create an intelligent travel companion.